apollographql/apollo-client/docs/source/graphql-tools/generate-schema.md

 ```
 import { makeExecutableSchema } from 'graphql-tools';

-const jsSchema = makeExecutableSchema(
+const jsSchema = makeExecutableSchema({
   typeDefinitions,
   resolveFunctions,
   connectors,
   logger,
   allowUndefinedInResolve = false, //optional
   resolverValidationOptions = {}, //optional
-);
+});
 ```

 `typeDefinitions` is a required argument and should be an array of GraphQL schema language strings or a function that takes no arguments and returns an array of GraphQL schema language strings.
 The order of the strings in the array is not important, but it must include a schema definition.

 `resolveFunctions` is a required argument and should be an object that follows the pattern explained in the guide [section on resolvers](http://docs.apollostack.com/apollo-server/resolvers.html).

-`connectors` is an optional argument, which will take the connectors object provided and attach them to the context of every resolve function.
+`connectors` is an optional argument, which will take an object with connectors and attach them to the context of every resolve function.
 See the [connector docs](http://docs.apollostack.com/graphql-tools/connectors.html) for more information.

 `logger` is an optional argument, which can be used to print errors to the server console that are usually swallowed by GraphQL.
 The `logger` argument should be an object with a `log` function, eg. `const logger = { log: (e) => console.log(e) }`